-See Also: The "Setting Up Oracle Workflow" section in Oracle Workflow Administrator's Guide for more information
+See Also: The "Setting Up Oracle Workflow" section in Oracle Workflow Administrator's Guide for more information cn=orcladmin cn=changelog

-- LDAP Host Name: Enter the name of the host on which the Lightweight Directory Access Protocol (LDAP) directory is installed. - LDAP Non-SSL Port: Enter the port number that the host uses.
+- LDAP Host Name: Enter the name of the host on which the LDAP directory is installed. - LDAP Non-SSL Port: Enter the port number that the host uses.
 This port must not be a Secure Sockets Layer (SSL) port. - LDAP Admin Username: Enter the user name used to connect to the LDAP server.
 This user name must have write privileges and is required to bind to the LDAP directory.
 For example: